conda/conda-dot-org/learn/faq.md

 ## Why should I use conda?

-[Conda](https://docs.conda.io/) is a powerful environment manager that simplifies the management of dependencies and virtual environments for Machine Learning, Data Science, and Programming projects with a vast tech stack.
-With its cross-platform compatibility, ease of use, and support for multiple programming languages, Conda is the perfect solution for managing complex software environments.
-Its ability to manage dependencies, create reproducible environments, and handle complex package installations makes it a preferred choice for many developers and data scientists.
-Additionally, being an [open-source](https://github.com/conda/conda#readme) project guarantees its up-to-date service and transparency.
+When we compare Conda with other virtual environment managers, we see a clear difference in their features.
+Conda outperforms other software in managing dependencies and virtual environments for Machine Learning, Data Science, and Programming projects by a large margin.
+Comparing conda with pip, we can see that, with its cross-platform compatibility, ease of use, and support for multiple programming languages, Conda is the perfect solution for managing complex software environments.
+Unlike pip, which is best suited only for Python, conda gives an excellent support base to programmers working on multiple languages in their tech stack.
+It becomes the perfect solution to look at when working on a large project with many people invested in it using various tech stacks.
+On the other hand, it isn't wrong to say that pip is suitable only for managing small individual projects due to its different limitations.

 ## What is a conda channel?